github/codeql/docs/codeql/codeql-overview/system-requirements.rst

 For Ruby extraction:

-- On Windows, the ``msvcp140.dll`` must be installed and available in the system.
+- On Windows, the ``msvcp140.dll`` must be installed and available on the system.
 This can be installed by downloading the appropriate Microsoft Visual C++ Redistributable for Visual Studio.